erhant/crypto-notes/content/zklearning/1-introduction-and-history.md

 # Zero-Knowledge Interactive Proofs

-The main idea of ZKP, although very informally, is that a Prover “will prove that they can indeed prove the claim if they wanted to”, but they are not doing that so that information is kept private.
+The main idea of ZKP, although very informally, is that a Prover "will prove that they can indeed prove the claim if they wanted to", but they are not doing that so that information is kept private.

 ```mermaid
 sequenceDiagram